Steve Aoki: 1990s–2000s: Dim Mak Records and early releases

-Aoki founded his own label, Dim Mak Records, in 1996.
+Aoki founded his label, Dim Mak Records, in 1996.
 The label has released music by other electro house artists such as MSTRKRFT, The Bloody Beetroots, Felix Cartal, and Mustard Pimp, as well as Bloc Party, The Rakes, The Kills, Klaxons, Infected Mushroom, Scanners, Whitey, and Mystery Jets.
-Aoki teamed up with Blake Miller of the Los Angeles-based band Moving Units to produce remixes.
+Aoki teamed up with Blake Miller of the Los Angeles–based band Moving Units to produce remixes.
 The duo of Miller and Aoki work under the moniker Weird Science.
 Aoki has also been in numerous bands, including This Machine Kills, which released an album on Ebullition Records, Esperanza, and The Fire Next Time.

 In May 2006, Aoki became a board member for MC5 bassist Michael Davis' Music Is Revolution Foundation, a non-profit organization that provides music education support within public schools.
 Aoki's debut DJ mix album, Pillowface and His Airplane Chronicles was released in January 2008.
 He had an Essential Mix that aired on BBC Radio 1 on August 2, 2008, and again on October 27, 2012.
 Aoki has collaborated with fellow producers and thus far has released singles with The Bloody Beetroots, Armand Van Helden of Duck Sauce, Afrojack, Laidback Luke, Tai, Chris Lake, Angger Dimas, Sidney Samson, and Tiësto.
 In his interviews, Twitter feed or from his YouTube channel he has shown teasers or has discussed doing future collaborations with Diplo, Knife Party, Datsik, Chris Lake, and more.

-Aoki has remixed many artists and bands, including The Jackson 5, Drake, Kanye West, Eminem, Lil Wayne, Mike Posner, Girls Generation, All American Rejects, Refused, The Killers, Bassnectar, Lenny Kravitz, Bloc Party, Snoop Dogg, Robin Thicke, S.P.A., Kid Cudi, Fërnando Oviedo, Chester French, BTS and Peaches.
+In the 1990s and 2000s, some of Aoki's remix work included artists such as: The Jackson 5, Drake, Kanye West, Eminem, Lil Wayne, Mike Posner, Girls' Generation, All American Rejects, Refused, The Killers, Bassnectar, Lenny Kravitz, Bloc Party, Snoop Dogg, Robin Thicke, S.P.A., Kid Cudi, Fërnando Oviedo, Chester French, BTS and Peaches.
 He remixed the track "The Wind Blows" that features on the UK edition of The All-American Rejects' 2008 album When The World Comes Down.
 On November 10, 2009, he released a remix for Drake's song "Forever".
 The song features Drake, Kanye West, Lil Wayne, and Eminem.
-The track made it to the top of Hype Machine's chart in December 2009.
+The track topped Hype Machine's chart in December 2009.